Kenya Holidays & Safari Travel Guide, Travel Planning Tips and Travel Information

 - Mombasa Moi International Airport

-Transport in Kenya: Bus, train, flights, Ferry (Mombasa, Lake
+Travelling in Kenya: Bus, train, flights, ferry (Mombasa, Lake

 You can use the train to travel from Nairobi to Syokimau.
 The train station is available daily.
 For long distance, the uses of the train are due to specific routes.
 Make sure to get informed in prior.
 Recently, Kenya has also opened Nairobi-Mombasa Madaraka Express railway.
 The railway links the port city Mombasa and Nairobi.